-Kelly Beck is an Instructor for the Clinical Rehabilitation and Mental Health Counseling program.
-She is a Certified Rehabilitation Counselor that works clinically with individuals with cognitive disabilities, adults with chronic pain conditions, and adolescents diagnosed with Autism Spectrum Disorder.
-Beck’s specialty is using mindfulness-based interventions with a variety of disability populations.
-She is a qualified Mindfulness-Based Stress Reduction teacher and has over 5 years of experience teaching mindfulness groups.
-Beck leads mindfulness groups in a variety of clinical settings and local school districts.
+Kelly Beck is an assistant professor for the Clinical Mental Health Counseling program and a Clinical and Translational Science Scholar (KL2 Scholar) with the University of Pittsburgh Institute for Clinical Research Education.
+She is a rehabilitation scientist, clinical educator, and Licensed Professional Counselor that works clinically with individuals with disabilities across the lifespan.
+Beck’s specialty is using mindfulness-based interventions with a variety of disability populations and settings.
+She is a qualified Mindfulness-Based Stress Reduction (MBSR) teacher and has over 11 years of experience with mindfulness meditation.
+Beck is a contracted MBSR teacher at the UPMC Center for Integrative Medicine.